NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 #### Basic Principles: Resistance

 The resistance of your power and ground connections is important because resistance causes voltage drop.
-The voltage drop, `V`, for a current, `I`, flowing through a given resistance, R, is given by [Ohm’s law:](https://www.electronics-tutorials.ws/dccircuits/dcp_2.html) `V = IR`.
+The voltage drop, `V`, for a current, `I`, flowing through a given resistance, `R`, is given by [Ohm’s law:](https://www.electronics-tutorials.ws/dccircuits/dcp_2.html) `V = IR`.
 Power distribution systems carry non-trivial amounts of current so, the voltage drop can be significant.

 Our power distribution networks are made of the copper foil that makes up the traces on our PCBs.
 Resistance for a sheet of copper (or any conductor) is proportional to sheet’s aspect ratio.
 Long, thin wires have higher resistance than short, fat wires.
 For this reason, sheet resistance is measured in Ohms/square: A square sheet of copper has the same resistance, regardless of its size.